H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Decisions about what is sacred, taboo, or closed to instruments.
 - Naming of harms, fears, and hopes; these belong to residents, not to Ms. Jarvis or a DAO.

+---

-### Stage 1 – Low‑Risk Digital Commons (No Money, No Credit)
+### Stage 1 – Limited‑Scope MountainShares Pilots

-**Aim:** Introduce a minimal digital commons focused on visibility and memory, not on transactions or credit.
+**Aim:** Carefully test mutual‑credit and reward instruments in narrow, well‑bounded domains *before* building richer digital commons around them.

 **Practices**

-- Launch a basic version of **The Commons** as a local story and mapping space: memorials, offers and needs, hazard reports, event listings.
-- Implement strict privacy and consent defaults; allow pseudonymity and “offline‑only” markers for sensitive content.
-- Use the platform to support existing practices (e.g., prayer chains, meal trains, benefit concerts) rather than to replace them.

-**Roles**

-- **Community moderators and trusted stewards** – oversee content norms, conflict resolution, and privacy enforcement.
-- **County officials and service providers** – invited in carefully, with clear boundaries, to listen and respond, not to surveil.
-- **Technologists and youth** – maintain the platform, provide training, translate between interface and elders’ needs.

-**Must not be delegated**

-- Final say on platform norms and sanctions (remains with community bodies, not Ms. Jarvis).
-- Decisions about forwarding data to outside agencies or firms.

-### Stage 2 – Limited‑Scope MountainShares Pilots

-**Aim:** Carefully test mutual‑credit and reward instruments in narrow, well‑bounded domains.

-**Practices**

 - Define one or two small pilot use cases (e.g., a single neighborhood, a food‑sharing circle, or a group of local merchants) with clear spatial and social boundaries.
 - Introduce MountainShares as a closed‑loop reward or mutual‑credit system tied to specific contributions (e.g., volunteer hours, local purchases, care work), *with* hard caps on balance, volume, and eligible transactions.
 - Log flows transparently and regularly review them with participants: who is earning, who is spending, where balances accumulate or go dormant.
+- Use Ms. Jarvis in a strictly advisory role (e.g., surfacing basic circulation patterns), with human stewards doing the interpreting.

 **Evaluation criteria**